UMass Dartmouth Corsairs football: William Kavanaugh era (1990–2006)

-In 1990 Kavanaugh took the job as the UMass Dartmouth head coach and finished his first campaign with the team with a 1–8 record, beating Westfield State on the second to last week of the season, 14–13.
-The next season, in 1991, Kavanaugh had turned the team around to accomplish a 6–3 record which was good enough for second in the New England Football Conference.
+In 1990, Kavanaugh took the job as the UMass Dartmouth head coach and finished his first campaign with the team with a 1–8 record; with their only win being Westfield State on the second-to-last-week of the season 14–13.
+The next season, in 1991, Kavanaugh had turned the team around to accomplish a 6–3 record which was good enough for second in the New England Football Conference (NEFC).

 After finishing 5–4 in both 1992 and 1993, the Corsairs finished 8–3 in 1994, their best record in program history up to that point.
 With a 7–1 conference record UMass Dartmouth was named conference co-champions alongside Maine Maritime and were invited to the team's first postseason appearance in the ECAC Northwest Championship Bowl at Union College.
-The team lost against Union, 34–14, but as a program it was a large step in the right direction.
+The team lost against Union 34–14 for its first action in postseason play.

 The team went 4–6 in 1995 before going 8–2 three consecutive years from 1996 to 1998.
 Finishing second in the NEFC in 1996 and 1998 and third in 1997.
 Despite having an 8–2 record for three straight years the team was yet to get a spot in the NCAA Division III Football Championship playoffs.
 The team went 3–7 in 1999, 5–4 in 2000, and 6–3 in 2001.

 In 2002, Kavanaugh led the team to an undefeated regular season record of 11–0.
 The Corsairs beat their opponents by at least 20 points in all but three outings, including a 44–0 win over Utica on homecoming night.
 UMass Dartmouth beat Westfield State 16–0 in the NEFC Championship Game to advance into their first ever playoff tournament appearance and postseason appearance since they were co-champions in 1994.
-The Corsairs lost their first ever tournament appearance 56–6 against the Muhlenberg Mules.
+The Corsairs lost their first-ever tournament appearance 6–56 against the Muhlenberg Mules.

-Despite the large loss in the previous year UMass Dartmouth followed their undefeated season with a 9–2 record including a 21–7 victory over Worcester State in the ECAC Northeast Bowl, making the team back-to-back champions.
+Despite the large loss in the previous year, UMass Dartmouth followed their undefeated season with a 9–2 record including a 21–7 victory over Worcester State in the ECAC Northeast Bowl, making the team back-to-back champions.
 The following year Kavanaugh went 7–4 as the coach and once again went to the ECAC Northwest Bowl, they lost to Ithaca 19–36 in what would be Kavanaugh's last bowl game appearance.

 The last two seasons of Kavanaugh's career were average, going 5–5 in 2005 and 5–4 the following year.
 His final record with the team was 104–64 (.619) including two bowl game victories.
-He was named NEFC Coach of the Year three times throughout his 17 years with the Corsairs, and is currently still the teams all-time leader in coaching wins and seasons coached.
+He was named NEFC Coach of the Year three times throughout his seventeen years with the Corsairs, and is currently still the team's all-time leader in coaching wins and seasons coached.
 He was inducted into the UMass Dartmouth Hall of Fame in 2011.